Princeton-LSI-ResearchComputing/tracebase/DEVELOPMENT.md

       - Manipulated values (like truncated decimal values) should have a tooltip that shows the full value
       - Headers should show units in parenthases if a value has units

-3. `DataRepo/templates/downloads/<format name>.tsv`
+3. `DataRepo/templates/downloads/<format name>_{colheads,row}.tsv`
-   - Each template is different, but generally, unless the model doesn't already exist in the template, just add a column to the tab-delimited table.
+   - Each template is different, but generally, unless the model doesn't already exist in the template, just add a column to the tab-delimited headers and row files.
    - General guidelines:
       - Field values should not be manipulated/modified (e.g. do not truncate decimal places) except to match the format supplied by researchers in the loading files (when the stored version in the database differs, e.g. Sample.time_collected or Animal.age, which are saved as time-deltas)
       - None values should be ensured to display as "None" so they can be differentiated from empty string